What is the ALEKS?

 - A proctored test is required to add the score to your student record at Union College; that can be done when you are on campus before the start of the semester.

 - Any testing/retesting needs to be complete by add/drop date in order to affect placement in courses for that semester.

 - The results are available immediately after testing.

 - Students will have access to the study modules and testing feature for 12 months in order to raise scores.

 Students must receive a Union College ALEKS code in order to create an account.
 For a code and instructions:

-- Returning students can contact Lesa Kean (email@example.com).
+- All other students contact Lesa Kean (email@example.com).

 You will complete your initial knowledge assessment, or pretest, on your own after signing up at ALEKS.com.
 This will get you started on which areas, if any, you will need to study to improve your score.